 Less land is needed to support a hydroponic farm.
 You are saved a large deal on taxes.
 A hydroponic farm makes better use of space and location.

 The roots of plants grown in a hydroponic system are sunk in a tank full of oxygenated nutrient solution.
-They are in direct contact with the vital minerals.
+They are in direct contact with vital minerals.
 You can grow your plants much closer to each other making huge savings on space.
 Saving up on space increases the profits you make from your hydroponic farm.

 2. Fewer pests and diseases